MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Initial SvcParamKeys {#keys}

 A few initial SvcParamKeys are defined here.
-These keys are useful for the "https" scheme, and most are applicable to other schemes as well.
+These keys are useful for the "https" scheme, and most are expected to be generally applicable to other schemes as well.

 Each new protocol
 mapping document MUST specify which keys are applicable and safe to use.